Sept 2019 - 96.9% Oct 2019 - 96.7%

 We believe Religious Education has an important role in preparing our pupils for adult life, employment and lifelong learning.
 We encourage our pupils to develop respect for, sensitivity to and acceptance of others, in particular those whose faiths and beliefs are different from their own.
 Through teaching RE we aim to promote discernment and enable pupils to combat prejudice and racism, ensuring our children are able to function well within a modern, multicultural and democratic Britain.

 The sequence in which the units are taught also supports the children’s ability to create links between different learning objectives and therefore deepen their understanding.
-For example children are taught about Islam in both KS1 and KS2 in order to build on their former knowledge, ensuring curriculum progression.
+For example children are taught about Buddhism in both Year 1 and Year 2 in order to build on their former knowledge, ensuring curriculum progression.
 Some religious festivals are revisited in each year group ensuring that children’s knowledge can be built upon and levels of understanding deepened.

 British values are taught within our R.E. lessons as well as providing pupils with an understanding and appreciation of other cultures and religions.
 We also explore these themes within our regular key stage and whole school assemblies.
 Religion Education is celebrated though drama, classroom displays and links to our topic, music and art work.
 For example rehearsing and performing an ‘Easter Story’ assembly, constructing Jewish Synagogues, participating in Buddhist meditation and creating Hindu rangoli patterns.
 Each class participates in daily collective worship and each year group learns a class prayer to recite within our school assembly.